-Lecture Capture at the University of Auckland
+Lecture Capture and Streaming at the University of Auckland

 Lectures captured will be released no more than 72 hours following the lecture (excluding weekends).
 Course information will clearly state for students where lectures will be released.
 As not all courses are suitable for lecture recordings, some courses may apply for exemption.

 Staff members teaching in a recording-enabled room who want their lectures captured and released to students do not have to do anything and lectures will be released to enrolled students 72 hours following the lecture.

 Staff might like to review the timeframe and release the recording earlier than 72 hours - go down to 'How do staff manage recordings within Canvas' to access instructions.